H.R. 909: Crime Victims Fund Stabilization Act of 2025

 Does the federal government get repaid before crime victims?

-What audit would H.R.
+What audit does H.R.
 909 require?

-Where is H.R.
-909 now?
+Where does H.R.
+909 stand now?

 Based on H.R.
 909 bill text